-Regulation 93 bis
+Regulation 93 ter

-State and Stakeholder Consultation
+State and Stakeholder Consultation [by an Applicant or Contractor]

-1. Consultation with States and Stakeholders shall be inclusive and transparent and, be conducted in a timely manner [and in accordance with regulation 93 ter].
+1. Consultation with States and Stakeholders shall be inclusive and transparent and, be conducted in a timely manner.

-1 bis Where these Regulations require consultation with States and Stakeholders by [the Secretary-General,] an applicant, or a Contractor, consultation shall be conducted in accordance with this regulation, applicable Standards, and taking into account the Guidelines.
+1 bis Where these Regulations require consultation with States and Stakeholders by an Applicant, or a Contractor, consultation shall be conducted in accordance with this regulation, applicable Standards, and taking into account the Guidelines.[2.
+The Applicant or Contractor shall provide the Secretary General with a list of [relevant] Stakeholders.]

-2. The applicant or Contractor shall provide the Secretary General with a list of Stakeholders [and States within the scope of regulation 93 ter].
+[2.
+Alt.
+The Applicant or Contractor shall identify a list of [relevant] Stakeholders and States,]

-[3.
-At least 2 weeks before the consultation begins, the Secretary General shall correspond directly with all States and Stakeholders advising that the consultation will occur and shall publish such advice on the Authority’s website.]

-4. The [Secretary General] shall determine the consultation period for each consultation, which shall begin on the date of the publication of a notice of consultation and [may] not be less than 90 Days.
+4. The [Applicant or Contractor] shall determine the consultation period for each consultation, which shall begin on the date of the publication of a notice of consultation and /[shall] not be less than 90 Days.

 5. The Secretary General shall prepare a notice of consultation.
-The notice of consultation shall invite [States and Stakeholders] to make submissions to the consultation, describe the matters on which submissions are sought, include the documentation that is the subject of consultation and other relevant information, and specify the final date for submissions.
-[The applicant or Contractor shall provide the Secretary General with all information and documentation required to prepare a notice of consultation.]
+The notice of consultation shall invite [Member States and Observers] to make submissions to the consultation, describe the matters on which submissions are sought, include the documentation that is the subject of consultation and other relevant information, and specify the final date for submissions.

-6. The Secretary General shall publish the notice of consultation on the Authority’s website and send written notice of consultation to States and Stakeholders.
+6. The Secretary General shall publish the notice of consultation on the Authority’s website.

-7. During the consultation period, the applicant or Contractor shall [endeavour to] conduct engagement with States and [potentially directly affected and interested] Stakeholders and in accordance with [regulation 93 ter] applicable Standards, and taking into account the Guidelines.
-The Secretary General may direct the applicant or Contractor to conduct such meetings, workshops and engagement.
+7. During the consultation period, the Applicant or Contractor shall conduct engagement with States and Stakeholders and in accordance with applicable Standards, and taking into account the Guidelines.
+The Secretary General may direct the Applicant or Contractor to conduct such [engagement, including through] meetings, workshops and engagement.

-7. bis The applicant or Contractor shall organize at least one public meeting during the consultation period to allow stakeholders to ask questions and express their concerns directly.
+[7. bis The Applicant or Contractor shall organize at least one public meeting during the consultation period [Alt.
+1 to allow Stakeholders to ask questions and express their concerns [or support] directly] [Alt.
+2 to address the concerns raised by the Stakeholders and prepare a detailed report of public meeting highlighting the concerns raised and responses submitted for consultation within 1 month].]

-8. The Secretary General shall receive all submissions

-9. The applicant or Contractor shall consider the submissions received and may revise the documentation that was the subject of consultation.
-The applicant or Contractor shall prepare a written response to consultation that collates and responds to the [substantive] comments expressed in submissions and includes an explanation of any revisions to the document and how those revisions respond to [substantive] comments expressed in the submissions.
+9. The Applicant or Contractor shall consider the submissions received and may revise the documentation that was the subject of consultation.
+The Applicant or Contractor shall prepare a written response to consultation that collates and responds to the substantive comments expressed in submissions and includes an explanation of any revisions to the document and how those revisions respond to substantive comments expressed in the submissions.

+[9 bis Activities in the Area shall be carried out with reasonable regard for other activities in the Marine Environment.
+To this end, meaningful consultations in good faith shall be maintained with States undertaking activities within the area covered by the Plan of Work, with a view to reaching an agreement on practical measures to reasonably accommodate such activities.]

 10. The Secretary-General shall maintain a permanent public record of the notice of each consultation conducted under this regulation, all submissions, and the written response to consultation, by publishing the notice, submissions and response on the Authority’s website (except for Confidential Information which shall be redacted from documents before publication).
 The Secretary-General shall ensure that such consultation records relating to a specific Exploitation Contract are included in, or are accessible from, the relevant entry in the Seabed Mining Register, in accordance with regulation 92.